 Over time I was able to purchase everything I needed for an office/art studio.

 Now is the time to think about what your business expenses will be.

 Write down everything you need to start an art business, not what you “want.”

-Art supplies – What supplies do you need to create the artwork you will be selling?
+Art supplies – What supplies do you need to create the artwork you will sell?

-Office/art studio – Do you need ample space to work or could you find a place in your home somewhere?
+Office/art studio – Do you need ample space to work, or could you find a place in your home?